 Provençal & Corsican)

-Nationals of the EU, the USA, Canada, New Zealand, Australia and Israel do not require visas to visit France as tourists for up to three months.
+Citizens of the EU, the USA, Canada, New Zealand, Australia and Israel do not require visas to visit France as tourists for up to three months.
 Except for people from a handful of other European countries, everyone else must have a visa.

-anyway, check with your local Embassy according to your nationality.
+Anyway, check with your local Embassy according to your nationality.

-Your main risks are likely to be sunburn,
+Your main risks are most likely sunburns,

 foot blisters, and upset stomachs from overeating and drinking